 - What is the Fake Escrow Craigslist Scam?

-- How to Beat and Avoid this Fake Escrow Craigslist Scam
+- Red Flags of the Fake Escrow Craigslist Scam

-- Examples of the Fake Escrow Craigslist Scam
+- How to Beat this Fake Escrow Craigslist Scam

 - Have You Fallen For This Scam?